 Learn more about:

 Quoted below are the opening paragraphs of the 1992 statement on Bahá’u’lláh, prepared by the Bahá’í International Community Office of Public Information, New York.
 This statement is a concise biography of the Founder of the Bahá’í Faith, including brief selections of His writings.
 The entire 28-page document may be freely read and downloaded here.
+A visual accompaniment to the statement may be viewed here.

 “May 29, 1992, marks the centenary of the passing of Bahá’u’lláh.
 His vision of humanity as one people and of the earth as a common homeland, dismissed out of hand by the world leaders to whom it was first enunciated over a hundred years ago, has today become the focus of human hope.
 Equally inescapable is the collapse of moral and social order, which this same declaration foresaw with awesome clarity.